 Living in Park since the 17th century

-Some years ago I recovered a stone (pictured above,) that was being used in a loose-stone wall about two miles from here.
+Some years ago I recovered a stone (pictured far left,) that was being used in a loose-stone wall about two miles from here.
 It had one flat face about 24 inches by twelve on which was an inscription.
 It had the date 1687 and it read: “pray for the soul of Shaun Coyne and his wife Catherin Hessin and their son John Coyne”.

 It seems the Coyne’s have been around here for quite some time.
 Some years ago I found a stone axe-head (pictured above, right) in a wall near the house.
 It has been dated about 1500 B.C.
 I wonder did B.C. mean ‘Before Coyne’.

 My ancestors have lived here in Park from at least 1771.
 My grandfather (paternal) was born in Park in 1846.
 He married a lady called Honorah Cunningham from Lisadoyle, Peterswell in South Galway.

 Grandfather, Peter Holland.

 Coyne Heraldic Crest